dflook/cloudformation-dns-certificate/README.md

 It allows creating a certificate in a region different from the stack's region (e.g. `us-east-1` for cloudfront), and allows for creating a certificate for a Route 53 hosted zone in another AWS account.
+It also allows for setting the key algorithm.

 ## Usage